Bananas: Health Benefits, Nutrition Facts

 Banana Oat Smoothie – Side View

-A creamy banana oat smoothie — the perfect way to fuel your body and support gut health.
+A creamy banana oat smoothie, the perfect way to fuel your body and support gut health.

-Bananas are one of the most flexible ingredients in the kitchen.
+They are one of the most flexible ingredients in the kitchen.
 Here are delicious ways to use them:

 • Slice them onto toast with peanut butter or yogurt